oorabona/bsc/README.md

     useCoffee: true
 ```

-A special kind of setting __exec__ is used to change behavior of all exec commands.
+A special kind of setting, __exec__, is used to change behavior of all exec commands.

 ```yaml
 settings: